 Wage and Hour Laws of the Fair Labor Standards Act.
 The Fair Labor Standards Act contains specific requirements concerning employees’ wages and hours worked.
-It is the policy of Rhodes to pay wages and to document hours worked in accordance with the Fair Labor Standards Act.
+It is the policy of Rhodes to document hours worked and pay wages in accordance with the Fair Labor Standards Act.

 The official work week is from Monday morning to the following Sunday night.